Supreme Court grants Trump some immunity. Are presidents now above the law?

 The 6-3 decision broke along the court’s ideological divide, which on Monday seemed more like a chasm.
 The justices disagreed on not just the legal questions at issue, but the broader implications of the case.
 The public reaction to the ruling has echoed this ideological dissonance.

-The court’s conservative supermajority, like GOP officials and the right-wing commentariat, describe the decision as a moderate and principled defense of executive power against political prosecution.
+The court’s conservative supermajority, like GOP officials and right-wing commentators, describe the decision as a moderate and principled defense of executive power against political prosecution.
 The fiery dissents from the liberal justices, and the reaction from Democrats and the White House, paint the picture of a high court anointing the presidency as an office above the law in perpetuity.

 There is no doubt that the decision in Trump v.
 United States immediately ranks as one of the Supreme Court’s most significant, and its ideological valence will likely affect public trust in the court.
 But what the ruling means for the central legal issue – the criminal immunity of former presidents – is still unclear.